awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 We recommend the following process when upgrading an Amazon RDS PostgreSQL DB instance:

 1. **Have a version\-compatible parameter group ready** – If you are using a custom parameter group, you have two options\.
 You can specify a default parameter group for the new DB engine version\.
 Or you can create your own custom parameter group for the new DB engine version\.

-   If you associate a new parameter group with a DB instance, reboot the database after the upgrade completes\.
-If the instance needs to be rebooted to apply the parameter group changes, the instance's parameter group status shows `pending-reboot`\.
-You can view an instance's parameter group status in the console or by using a describe command, such as [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)\.
+For more information, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)

 1. **Check for unsupported DB instance classes** – Check that your database's instance class is compatible with the PostgreSQL version you are upgrading to\.
 For more information, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support)\.